olt.jpg

 Age of Vineyard: Vineyards were planted between 1955 and 1990 at 6,000 plants/ha.
 N + S exposure

 The process: The bunches are destemmed, and fermentation is spontaneous in concrete vats, with macerations lasting 1 month.
-Aging occurs in concrete, kept on the fine lees for 6 months.
+Aging occurs in concrete, which is kept on the fine lees for 6 months.

 Production: Approx. 5,000 bottles and 900 magnums produced yearly